ejane-jared/docker-flask-app/README.md

 Challenge #2: VSCode showed an error with having an empty Dockerfile
 Solution: Added a single line of code to indicate which base image to use for the image (FROM python:3.13-alpine), saved the file and the error went away

-Challange #3: Docker daemon not running error in command line
+Challenge #3: Docker daemon not running error in command line
 - On MacOS terminal, I received this error when running the docker build command
   - `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`
 Solution: